SAP-samples/btp-setup-automator/docs/README.md

 ## Authentication

-As you must login to your SAP BTP account is required you must be authenticated.
-By default basic authentication is used for the BTP and Cloud Foundry CLI.
+As a login to your SAP BTP account is required you must be authenticated.
+By default basic authentication is used for the SAP BTP and the Cloud Foundry CLI.

 If you prefer you can set the parameter **loginmethod** to **sso** in the **parameters.json** file and the script will ask you to click on a URL when a login is needed (you have to open a browser with the link).
 This happens for logging-in via the SAP BPT CLI as well as for the Cloud Foundry CLI.

 ## Available Parameters

 The `btp-setup-automator` script allows you to use parameters to configure it to your needs.
-This improves it usability when it comes to reuse in other scripts and/or in CI/CD pipelines.
+This improves its usability when it comes to reuse in other scripts and/or in CI/CD pipelines.

 Run the following command to get a list of the available commands of the `btp-setup-automator`: